SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 This calmed Fluttershy, as she relaxed into the embrace before holding her back.

-Speaking at almost a whisper, Fluttershy said, “I... have a... crush on Rainbow Dash...”
+Speaking at almost a whisper, Fluttershy said, “I… have a… crush on Rainbow Dash…”

 Rarity replied, “Are you planning on asking her out?”

 Fluttershy meekly said, “How?
-I can't ask her out, I've tried...
-I just choke and give up...”
+I can't ask her out, I've tried… I just choke and give up…”

 Rarity answered, “You know what you want; that's the first step.
 You can work towards your goal, and I can help you.”